mainwp/mainwp-child/readme.txt

 10. Manage Clients Screen

 == Changelog ==

+= 4.5.3 - 11-6-2023 =
+* Fixed: Compatibility with the MainWP WooCommerce Status Extension to fully support WooCommerce HPOS.
+* Fixed: Potential functionality issues arising from the disabled state of the php_uname function within PHP environments.
+* Added: Support for the `%do-not-update%` token within the MainWP BackWPup Extension to improve update management.

 = 4.5.2 - 10-16-2023 =
 * Added: Support for the Dashboard Insights logging